Visit teamLab Planets Tokyo: Your Ultimate Guide

 Best Spots for IG pics

 If there’s one thing you don’t want to leave at home, it is your phone.
 This art exhibition is not only physically interactive but technologically interactive as well, which makes it even better.
-Plus, there are a few exhibits that you’ll definitely want to have your phone with you because they’ll make great settings for a fire instagram post
+Ok, everything here is amazing for the ‘gram, but there are a few exhibits that you’ll definitely want to have your phone with you because they’ll make great backdrops for a perfect instagram post

 The Infinite Crystal Universe.